Alternative Job Search Websites

 • What about choosing the right career direction?
 And knowing what you have to offer.

-A Little Encouragement While in the Job Search
+Encouragement While in the Job Search

 Quote: Everything you need you already have.
 You are complete right now. ~Beverly Sills

-It’s so easy to get discouraged, especially after another rejection or not even hearing back.
+It’s easy to get discouraged, especially after another rejection or not even hearing back.
 Argh.
 You might start questioning what you have to offer.

 The image here has a quote that helped me so much during my last career pivot.